tylerharter/cs301-projects/fall19/p7/README.md

 Try to familarize yourself with the data before starting the analysis.
 We have players belonging to a wide range of nationalities and clubs in Fifa19.
-As you can see the data includes their weekly wages (in Euros) (Yes, wages are per week!), net worth of the player (in Euros) and the performace rating (score out of 100).
+As you can see the data includes their weekly wages, in Euros (yes, wages are per week!), net worth of the player (in Euros) and the performace rating (score out of 100).
 For instance, the player named "Neymar" is associated with Brazil, is signed up by club "Paris Saint-Germain", and is paid a weekly wage of '€290K'